 Maintenance technicians travel to remote sites, like an oil pipeline, only to find that the spare part they need to repair the equipment is misplaced or out of stock.
-This delays maintenance work, leading to costly downtime and risks human safety.
+This delays maintenance work, leading to costly downtime and risks to human safety.

 To help minimize these issues, oil and gas companies have historically housed large spare parts warehouses.
-Without accurate visibility into spare part inventory, however, spare parts are often over ordered, under used or even lost in a disorganized warehouse.
+Without accurate visibility into spare part inventory, however, spare parts are often over-ordered, underused or even lost in a disorganized warehouse.
 The longer the part sits, the more its value depreciates, driving up overhead costs.

-Mobile barcoding solutions enable companies to manage spare parts warehouses with the same level of control, oversight and granularity as a warehouse that distributes consumer inventory.
+Mobile barcoding solutions enable companies to manage spare parts warehouses with the same level of control, oversight, and granularity as a warehouse that distributes consumer inventory.
 Mobile barcoding software optimizes movements for inventory and equipment across multiple facility types and in the field, complementing enterprise asset management (EAM) and plant maintenance (PM) as well.

 Managing Materials in Remote and Unconnected Areas

-Oil and gas companies need to oversee operations in remote locations like on an offshore oil rig, in the field or during inventory transfers between locations.
+Oil and gas companies need to oversee operations in remote locations like on an offshore oil rig, in the field, or during inventory transfers between locations.
 Workers still need to access centralized business systems like the ERP, but limited network access and dropped connections make this difficult to achieve.
-Often, operations also have areas in the warehouse, like the yard, where network connections just don’t have consistent or any signal.
+Often, operations also have areas in the warehouse, like the yard, where network connections just don’t have a consistent or signal.

-Off-network mobility solutions like offline inventory, high availability inventory and batch mode can integrate with mobile barcoding technology to empower offsite employees with ERP system data and data collection capabilities no matter their environment.
+Off-network mobility solutions like offline inventory, high availability inventory, and batch mode can integrate with mobile barcoding technology to empower offsite employees with ERP system data and data collection capabilities no matter their environment.